Obeying God's Laws

 As I pointed out in my previous story in this blog, I dropped out of JKUAT in 2009 where I had been pursuing a BSc. degree in Electronics & Computer Engineering.
 The following year, around September 2010, I applied for admission at UoN to pursue a B.A. degree in Political Science, History, Economics & Public Administration.
 I was accepted.

 Matriculating at UoN turned out to be a good decision because I came to love and enjoy my new course which expanded my intellectual bandwidth.
 The subjects I enjoyed most were those in the field of Political Science.
-Like I learnt how some African dictators impoverished their nations by stealing from government coffers and stashing the money in overseas bank accounts.
+Like I learnt how some African dictators impoverished their nations by milking government coffers as if they were their own personal cows and stashing the stolen money in overseas bank accounts.

 I also formed some lasting friendships at UoN.
 Among the numerous friends I made was Jeremiah (I only remember him by that name) who later on helped me produce a song that didn't hit.
 And then there was Gaetano Lovins Muganda, a nice guy with a pleasing personality who inspires me these days with some of his Facebook posts.